 E. Bernalte, J. Kamieniak, EP.
 Randviir, CE.
 Banks (2019).
 The preparation of hydroxyapatite from unrefined calcite residues and its application for lead removal from aqueous solutions.
 RSC Advances.
 9(7), pp.4054-4062.

-E. Randviir (2018).
-A cross examination of electron transfer rate constants for carbon screen-printed electrodes using Electrochemical Impedance Spectroscopy and Cyclic Voltammetry.
+EP.
+Randviir (2018).
+A cross examination of electron transfer rate constants for carbon screen-printed electrodes using Electrochemical Impedance Spectroscopy and cyclic voltammetry.
 Electrochimica Acta.
 286, pp.179-186.